NixOS/rfcs/rfcs/0140-simple-package-paths.md

 `nix edit` and search.nixos.org will automatically point to the new location without problems, since they rely on `meta.position` to get the file to edit, which still works.

-## Git and NixOS release problems
+## Git and NixOS release

-- The migration PR will cause merge conflicts with all existing PRs that modify moved files, however they can trivially be rebased using `git rebase && git push -f`.
-- Commits that change moved files in `pkgs/unit` [can be cherry-picked](https://gist.github.com/infinisil/00b5ccc62b76bc1fe91b32db758adb41) to the previous file location without problems.
+- Backporting changes to moved files [won't be problematic](https://github.com/nixpkgs-architecture/nixpkgs/pull/4)
 - `git blame` locally and on GitHub is unaffected, since it follows file moves properly.

 ## `callPackage` with `nix-build -E`